VladanT3/RabbitMQ_Server/README.md

 ## Structure

-cmd/ - contains the code for the server and clients
+cmd/ - contains the code for the server and clients.

-internal/gamelogic/ - prewritten game logic
+internal/gamelogic/ - prewritten game logic.

-internal/pubsub/ - everything RabbitMQ related besides connecting to it (that's in the server and client)
+internal/pubsub/ - everything RabbitMQ related besides connecting to it (that's in the server and client).

-internal/routing/ - routing constants for exchange and queue names and keys
+internal/routing/ - routing constants for exchange and queue names and keys.

 ## Running the 'Creature' (project)